 Potential cost: £20,000

 No longer a glass 'bolt-on' to the house that you shut the door on in winter, a good modern conservatory will add natural usable – and valuable – square footage to your home.

 Potential cost: Between £5,000 and £30,000 (for a full-blown extension)

 Potential value added: Between 7% and 15%

 Did you know that 90% of Britain’s garages don't house a car?
-If yours is among them, it will pay to turn it into living space instead.
+If yours is among them, it might pay to turn it into living space instead.

 Potential value added: Up to 15%.
 (For a more accurate figure, multiply the square footage gained by the local square-foot price)

-If your budget stretches to just one refit in the home, make sure it’s the kitchen.
+If your budget stretches to just one refit in the home, the kitchen is probably your best bet.
 Keep it neutral and practical in design – and make sure the cost of the work is relative to the current value of your home.
 Neither a £50,000 kitchen in a £200,000 home, or an £8,000 kitchen in a £1m makes financial sense.